peter-leonov/webhooks-proxy-tunnel/README.md

 It does support multiple parallel tunnels with unique IDs.

-Should you need to fine tune the requests that the tunnel client makes, please, inspect the `client/src/index.ts` source code on your own for now as the client is not yet a CLI.
-It's like 50 lines of trivial HTTP code.
-Pull requests are welcome!
+Should you need to fine tune the requests that the tunnel client makes, please, inspect the `client/src/index.ts` source code on your own for now as the client is not yet a fully featured CLI.
+It's about 50 lines of simple Node.js HTTP code.
+Also, pull requests are welcome!

 ## Monorepo layout

 The monorepo is:

 * the CF [worker](./worker#readme) that does most of the work
-* the [client](./client#readme) that replays the requests
+* the [client](./client#readme) that forwards the requests from the tunnel locally
-* the demo echo HTTP [server](./server#readme) so you don't bother the AI to create one
+* extra: a demo HTTP [server](./server#readme) that echoes requests back (so you don't spend AI tokens creating one)

 ## TODO